The Journey Home: The Making of What Once Was Home

 What if I read back through it and hated it?
 What if the structure fell apart where I put it down and came back?
 What if the style and tone of writing was completely different after the break?
 So many things could have gone wrong, and much of the anxiety stemmed from the possibility of two voices vying for dominance.

 I read through the draft.
 I made a few more tweaks here and there, corrected some grammar, and polished up a few sentences just to make them shinier.
 From the first page to the last though, I didn’t change anything substantial.
-I loved what I had written, so I sent it off to Sam for her edit.
+I loved what I had written, so I sent it off to my editor.

 I couldn’t tell a difference in the writing from before and after the break.
 Maybe it became more mature at some point, but the story does that too.
 Maybe the break was the best thing for the book.
 There’s a certain progression as Jace himself moves from being a scared 14-year-old to a confident 17-year-old, and then a 22-year-old turned cynical and jaded by the harsh world he lived in.